POPADS

 • Cassava manioc is an important crop with diverse uses and cultural significance.

-What are other names of cassava around the world?
+What are cassava other names around the world?

 Cassava is known by many other names including yuca, manioc, tapioca, mandioca, garri, casabe, aipim, maniok, singkong, yuca brava, and kamoteng kahoy depending on the region.